CornellDataScience/info1998/syllabus.md

 layout: main
 ---
 ### Lecture and section information
-INFO 1998, Fall 2020
+INFO 1998, Spring 2021

-Lecture time: Wed 5:30pm - 6:30pm EST
+Lecture time: Wed 4:30pm - 5:30pm EST

-Lecture location: Hosted on Zoom starting September 23
+Lecture location: Hosted on Zoom starting Feburary 24

 ----------------------------------------------------------------------------------------
 ### Staff and office hours

 For the remainder of the semester, office hours will be held over Zoom.
 Office hour times can be found on the [course website's front page](https://cornelldatascience.github.io/info1998/).
 Clicking on a time takes you to the Zoom (Cornell authentication required).

-If none of these office hours fit into your schedule, please email the course staff or post a private [Piazza](https://www.piazza.com/cornell/fall2020/info1998) note, and we can set up additional office hours.
+If none of these office hours fit into your schedule, please email the course staff or post a private [Ed](https://edstem.org/us/courses/4760/discussion/) note, and we can set up additional office hours.

 ----------------------------------------------------------------------------------------
 ### Course description